-There are a number of steps that are taken when a document is brought or mailed in to be recorded before the original document is mailed back to the concerned party.
-The document is first evaluated for obvious errors and recordability and the correct fee is ascertained.
-If sufficient space is not provided for the necessary recording information and certification on a document, the recording information will be placed on an additional sheet and counted as an additional page.
-Beginning indexing information is entered to create a receipt, fees are collected and a barcode is generated that provides a document/film-page number, this unique number is applied to all pages of the document.
-Then the document is scanned and the remaining indexing information is entered into the computer.
-Upon completion of indexing the information, the document is verified to ensure that the information entered matches the information on the image.
-The imaged documents are then placed on our web site along with the indexing information.
-Please be advised that State Statutes prevent us from recording any document before 8:00 a.m. and after 5:00 p.m.
+There are a number of steps that are taken when a document is brought or mailed in to the Register of Deeds office to be recorded.
+The document is first evaluated for obvious errors, recordability and the correct fee is determined.
+If sufficient space is not provided for the recording label, it will be placed on an additional sheet and counted as an additional page.
+A receipt is created, fees are collected and a label is generated that provides a document/film-page number.
+Then the document is scanned, indexed and verified to ensure that the data entered matches the information on the image.
+The imaged documents are then placed on our website along with the indexing information.
+Please be advised that State Statutes prevent us from recording any documents before 8:00 a.m. and after 5:00 p.m.

 An index is the system by which a document can be located after recording.
 The Register of Deeds office has different mechanisms to retrieve indexed information: Document number, Grantor, Grantee, Legal Description, Film/Page number.
 All of these indexes can be accessed on any computer.

 How long will it take for a deed or other document to be returned?